Liberia

 First Liberian Civil War (1989 – 1996)

-The First Liberian civil war was among the continent’s bloodiest conflicts, resulting in almost 150,000 civilian casualties and around 850,000 refugees.1 On 24 December 1989, Charles Taylor, together with the National Patriotic Front of Liberia (NPFL) rebel group, invaded Liberia from Ivory Coast with the intention of overthrowing Doe’s government.
+The First Liberian civil war was among the continent’s bloodiest conflicts, resulting in almost 150,000 civilian casualties and around 850,000 refugees.
+On 24 December 1989, Charles Taylor, together with the National Patriotic Front of Liberia (NPFL) rebel group, invaded Liberia from Ivory Coast with the intention of overthrowing Doe’s government.
 President Doe engaged the Armed Forces of Liberia in a brutal counter-insurgency campaign, marked by indiscriminate killing of civilians, sexual violence and looting.

 In an attempt to quell the violence, in 1990, the Economic Community of West African States (ECOWAS) established and dispatched the ECOWAS Cease-Fire Monitoring Group (ECOMOG), to serve as a peacekeeping force.
 Alongside the peacekeepers, ECOWAS initiated a diplomatic peace process that sought to find a political solution to the conflict.
-In 1990, the NPFL splintered, and the Independent National Patriotic Front of Liberia (INPFL) led by Prince Yormie Johnson was created.2
+In 1990, the NPFL splintered, and the Independent National Patriotic Front of Liberia (INPFL) led by Prince Yormie Johnson was created.

 During a visit to ECOMOG headquarters in September 1990, Samuel Doe was captured by Prince Johnson’s INPFL rebel group and taken to its Caldwell military base where he was tortured and killed.
 As the fighting continued, new rebel groups joined the conflict.
-The Krahn and Mandingo groups, often targets of the NPFL, formed the United Movement for Democracy and Liberation in Liberia (ULIMO) in 1991, which later split into two factions in 1994, namely ULIMO-J (mostly Krahn, led by Roosevelt Johnson) and ULIMO-K (mostly Mandingo, led by Alhaji Kromah).3 That same year the NPFL splintered once more and the NPFL-Central Revolutionary Council (CRC) was formed.
-By 1995 there were at least eight major factions as well as many more minor ones.4
+The Krahn and Mandingo groups, often targets of the NPFL, formed the United Movement for Democracy and Liberation in Liberia (ULIMO) in 1991, which later split into two factions in 1994, namely ULIMO-J (mostly Krahn, led by Roosevelt Johnson) and ULIMO-K (mostly Mandingo, led by Alhaji Kromah).
+That same year the NPFL splintered once more and the NPFL-Central Revolutionary Council (CRC) was formed.
+By 1995 there were at least eight major factions as well as many more minor ones.

 In the course of the conflict, several peace accords were negotiated, only to subsequently be broken.
-Finally, the 1995 Abuja II Peace Accords ended the civil war.5 On 19 July 1997 elections were held in accordance with the timetable laid out by the supplement to the Abuja Peace Accords.
+Finally, the 1995 Abuja II Peace Accords ended the civil war.
+On 19 July 1997 elections were held in accordance with the timetable laid out by the supplement to the Abuja Peace Accords.
 Charles Taylor and his National Patriotic Party won a landslide victory with slightly more than 75% of the vote.
 While generally considered free and transparent, the elections were held under a climate of intimidation as many Liberians believed that the conflict would resume if Taylor lost the elections.

 Second Liberian Civil War (1999 – 2003)

 In 1999, just two years after the elections, a second civil war broke out when the Liberians United for Reconciliation and Democracy (LURD) resumed their fight for power against President Taylor.
 By 2003, LURD controlled the northern third of the country, while the Movement for Democracy in Liberia took the southern third of the country.
-As the groups began closing in on Monrovia, Charles Taylor agreed to participate in an ECOWAS-sponsored peace summit in Ghana.
+As the groups began closing in on the capital city, Monrovia, Charles Taylor agreed to participate in an ECOWAS-sponsored peace summit in Ghana.

 During this time, the Office of the Prosecutor of the Special Court for Sierra Leone unsealed an indictment against him for his role in aiding and abetting international crimes during the civil war in Sierra Leone.
 The warrant for Taylor’s arrest was served on Ghanaian authorities and transmitted to Interpol.
 Ghana did not apprehend Taylor and he was allowed to return to Liberia.
 Despite the continuing peace negotiations, intense fighting continued until finally, having lost control of most of the country, Taylor accepted an ECOWAS-brokered offer of asylum from Nigeria.
 He stepped down as Liberian President on 11 August 2003.
 The vice-president, Moses Blah, completed Taylor’s term, before handing over to a transitional government.